itaru-tok/pinx/README.md

-# X Bookmark Position Extension
+# X Pin - Pin your tweet

-A Chrome extension to save and restore your scroll position on X (Twitter)
+A Chrome extension to pin and jump back to your position on X (Twitter)

 ## Features

-- 📍 Save current tweet position with one click
+- 📍 Pin your current tweet position with one click
-- ↩️ Instantly return to saved position
+- ↩️ Jump back to your pinned position instantly
 - 🌓 Automatic dark/light mode support
 - 📱 Responsive design